backtrue/chatbutton/legal/en/privacy-policy.md

 **Last Updated:** 5 November 2025

-Think with Black Co., Ltd. ("ToldYou", "we", "us", or "our") operates the ToldYou Button widget, dashboard, and related services (collectively, the "Services").
+ToldYou., Ltd. ("ToldYou", "we", "us", or "our") operates the ToldYou Button widget, dashboard, and related services (collectively, the "Services").
 This Privacy Policy explains how we collect, use, disclose, and safeguard information when you visit our website or use the Services.
 By accessing or using the Services, you agree to the terms of this Privacy Policy.
 If you do not agree, please discontinue use.

 This Privacy Policy supplements the [ToldYou Button Terms of Service](./terms-of-service.md).